Gainesville, Florida

 Everything In Moderation

 Gainesville has a reputation as a college town with moderate prices relative to most college cities.
 You can carve out a comfortable lifestyle here on a middle-class salary (like they pay at the University of Florida) and that’s a great thing for a city with the energy and services of a college town.
-Unlike some super-charged college cities like Cambridge, or Berkeley or even Ann Arbor or Chapel Hill, Gainesville remains a relatively quiet city in terms of cost of living for housing and expenses in general.
+Unlike some super-charged college cities like Cambridge, Berkeley or even Ann Arbor, or Chapel Hill, Gainesville remains a relatively quiet city in terms of cost of living for housing and expenses in general.

-For that money you get some great perks even if you don’t attend the university.
-World-class speakers, musicians and a thriving arts scene surround the school, are available to locals, and give you incredible cultural value for your buck.
+For that money, you get some great perks even if you don’t attend the university.
+World-class speakers, musicians, and a thriving arts scene surround the school, are available to locals, and give you incredible cultural value for your buck.

 If you’re coming from the North or West it’s easy to not know that Gainesville ain’t on one of the Florida coasts.
 So if you’re dreaming of a day at the beach and then a night watching the Gators play ball you’ll be disappointed about that first part.
 Not being on the coast means you’re going to get hammered with mosquitos and humidity.
 If you can’t handle the heat, stay out of the Gainesville kitchen.

-Lifestyle of Gainesville
+Lifestyle

 As was noted above the lifestyle of Gainesville is culturally interesting as a result of all that goes on around the university.
-Theater, music, speakers and some serious sporting events throughout the school year are all available to anyone who lives in the area.
+Theater, music, speakers, and some serious sporting events throughout the school year are all available to anyone who lives in the area.
 While Gainesville has historically had most of its active nightlife near the school, downtown has developed quite a bit in recent years and there is now a pretty active restaurant and bar scene for those who want to steer clear of the university.
 All that said, if you aren’t a student then much of Gainesville is about families.
 The school system is strong and even though the city isn’t on the ocean it has amazing fresh-water springs nearby as well as a strong park system for the kiddos to run around when it isn’t too toasty.

 Why You Should Move Here Now?